 College of Graduate Studies

 In the second half of the spring semester, doctoral training programs in the College of Graduate Studies offer First Year Curriculum students a choice of discipline- or program-specific courses.
 These seven-week “Selectives” provide students with more focused studies in their specific fields of interest.
-Upon registering for the 2014 Spring semester, students are required to enroll in one of the Selectives courses listed below.
-Specific times and locations for each of the Selectives will be announced in advance of the registration deadline.
+Upon registering for the 2016 Spring semester, students are required to enroll in one of the six Selectives listed below.
+Specific times and locations for each Selective will be announced in advance of the registration deadline.

 Department of Biochemistry and Molecular Biology